 But he would recommend combining HIIT with strength training to maximize both the age-reversing cellular benefits and the muscle strength improvement.

 He said to stick with the interval training if you only have time for one.

 The broader benefits to health and longevity from exercise have been well established for more than 70 years, said Jennifer Turgiss, Ph.D., vice president of behavioral science and advanced analytics at Johnson & Johnson Health and Wellness Solutions.

 She rattles off a list of ailments that exercise is known to decrease the likelihood of developing.
 These include stroke, hypertension, hyperlipidemia, cardiovascular disease, type 2 diabetes, breast and colon cancers, depression, and anxiety.

 But, she says, through new research methods we are starting to learn more about how physical activity affects us at the cellular level.

 “It is early days for this type of research, so there would be no changes in [exercise] recommendations yet,” Turgiss told Healthline.
 “But keep on the watch.”

 Most athletes already use interval training in their exercise programs and the approach appears to be growing in popularity among non-athletes as well.

-For some ideas on how to apply it in your own exercise routines, look to a study last year that put 27 sedentary men through 12 weeks of HIIT consisting of three 20-second sprints on a stationary bike, each followed by 2 minutes of easier riding.
+For some ideas on how to apply it in your own exercise routines, look to a last year that put 27 sedentary men through 12 weeks of HIIT consisting of three 20-second sprints on a stationary bike, each followed by 2 minutes of easier riding.